1940 Giro d'Italia: Classification leadership

 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+There were no time bonuses in 1940.

+There was a special classification for the grouped riders, calculated in the same way as the general classification.
+The leader of this classification was given the white jersey.
+In 1940, one stage was won by a grouped rider: stage 3 by Maribelli for GS Battisti.

-In the mountains classification, the race organizers selected different mountains that the route crossed and awarded points to the riders who crossed them first.
+In the mountains classification, the race organizers selected different mountains that the route crossed and awarded points to the five riders who crossed them first.

-The winner of the team classification was determined by adding the finish times of the best three cyclists per team together and the team with the lowest total time was the winner.
-If a team had fewer than three riders finish, they were not eligible for the classification.
+The winner of the team classification was determined by adding the finish times of the best three cyclists per team together and the team with the lowest total time was the winner.If a team had fewer than three riders finish, they were not eligible for the classification.
 The group classification was decided in the same manner, but the classification was exclusive to the competing groups.

 The rows in the following table correspond to the jerseys awarded after that stage was run.